codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 -   Adding custom extensions to languages, keeping in mind that some tools might not work out of the box with those extensions

 !!! note
-    To disable a tool, you must do it on the [Code Patterns](code-patterns.md) page instead.

-!!! important
-    If a Codacy configuration file exists in your repository, any "exclude paths" [defined on Codacy's UI](ignore-files-from-codacy-analysis.md) won't apply.
+    -   If a Codacy configuration file exists in your repository, any "exclude paths" [defined on Codacy's UI](ignore-files-from-codacy-analysis.md) won't apply.
+    -   To disable a tool, you must do it on the [Code Patterns](code-patterns.md) page instead.

 To use a Codacy configuration file: